norbertweiner/coursera_project3/CodeBook.md

 * y_test.txt: A vector of 2947 integers, denoting the ID of the activity related to each of the observations in X_test.txt.

+###Measurements Variables

+* Check the Measurement.txt file.
+All the variables are in the file.
+* In tidy.txt, the mean of each variable for each subject and activity are calculated.

 ###Data that were not used

 This analysis was performed using only the files above, and did not use the raw signal data.